 Alternatively, you can delete the Messenger app through the iPhone Storage menu.

-To eliminate errant iPhone settings from the possible causes, resetting all settings is also recommended.
+To eliminate errant iPhone settings from the possible cause of Messenger login error, resetting all settings is also recommended.
 This reset deletes all custom settings including network details, app permissions and preferences among others.
 As a result, all default settings are restored.

 But unlike a factory reset, the iOS reset all settings command does not affect any user data so you won’t lose any important content saved on your device.